galamiram/nadctl/SPOTIFY_SETUP.md

 The integration automatically manages API rate limits by:
 - Queuing commands to prevent overwhelming the API
-- Refreshing state periodically (every 5 seconds) rather than constantly
+- Refreshing device state periodically rather than constantly
-- Using efficient batch operations where possible
+- Using efficient batch operations for device discovery
+- Caching device information to reduce API calls

-Enjoy your enhanced audio control experience with secure Spotify integration! 🎵
+Enjoy your enhanced audio control experience with secure Spotify integration and seamless device casting! 🎵📱